 Uzza: Jesus was special, not as special as Muhammad, not special like a god is special, but special nonetheless.

 Archie: Special like your archenemy is special.

-Bob: By not having Mary show up with a husband, the Koran does away with the pretense in the Bible that she had a husband with whom she never had sex - at least, not until Jesus was born.
-But still, if I was a god who wanted to prove that a woman’s baby was not mine I would not make her out to be a single mother with husband unknown, a sign that she slept around.
-But that is not what bothers me.
+Bob: By not having Mary show up with a husband, the Koran does away with the pretense in the Bible that she had a husband with whom she never had sex – at least, not until Jesus was born.
+But still, like Bob said, if I was a god who wanted to prove that a woman’s baby was not mine I would not make her out to be a single mother with husband unknown.
+But, that is not what bothers me.
 What’s with her giving birth under a palm tree, out in the open?
 That is not realistic.

 Gerry: The fact that Mary had her son deliver one of the more momentous messages of the Koran should have been reason enough for the inscription on the Dome of the Rock.